-• Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+- Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the gear selector.

-• Do not leave the key fob in or near the vehicle or in a location accessible to children.
+Children should be warned not to touch the parking brake, brake pedal or the gear selector. - Do not leave the key fob in or near the vehicle or in a location accessible to children.
 A child could operate power windows, other controls, or move the vehicle.

-Auto-Down Feature
+Auto-Down Feature - If Equipped

 The window switches are equipped with an Auto-Down feature.
-Push the window switch for a short period of time, release, and the window will go down automatically.
+Push the window switch for half a second, release, and the window will go down automatically.

-To stop the Auto-Down motion part way, pull up/push down on the window switch briefly.
+To open the window part way, lift the window switch to the detent for less than half a second and release it to stop the window.
 NOTE: The power window switches remain active for up to three minutes (depending on the accessory delay setting) after the ignition switch has been turned OFF.
 Opening either of the vehicle's front doors will cancel this feature.